Elizabeth Fremantle: Early career

 After leaving school aged sixteen, Fremantle worked in a variety of jobs before embarking on a career in journalism.
 She worked as a fashion editor for ELLE UK followed by British Vogue and then in France for Vogue Paris.

-In the 1990s, she attended Birkbeck, University of London as a mature student gaining a 1st class BA in English Literature and the Prize for English, followed by a masters in Creative Writing.
+In the 1990s, Fremantle attended Birkbeck, University of London as a mature student, gaining a first-class BA in English Literature and the prize for English, followed by a master's in Creative Writing.

 Literary career

 Fremantle has published six Tudor and Jacobean set novels with Michael Joseph, an imprint of Penguin Random House UK.
 Her first three novels are published by Simon & Schuster in the United States.
 Her eighth, most recent, book Sinners (2025) is also published by Michael Joseph.
 The novel is set in 16th-century Rome, and tells the true and tragic tale of Beatrice Cenci.

 Fremantle's seventh novel, Disobedient (2023) is also set in pre-modern Italy.
 Disobedient is a feminist retelling of the story Artemisia Gentileschi.
 The book was described by publisher Jillian Taylor as "a tour-de-force of historical fiction, with a complex, deeply inspiring heroine at its heart".
 The novel was the winner of the Historical Writers' Association Gild Crown 2024, who described Disobedient as "masterful... a brilliant example of the power of historical fiction."

 Fremantle's novels explore and celebrate the lives of women who are often overlooked by history.
 Her first novel, Queen’s Gambit, focuses on the life of Henry VIII of England's last wife, Catherine Parr.
 Writing for The Guardian, Stevie Davis finds that, "Katherine [Parr] emerges from Queen's Gambit as sympathetic, humorous and resourceful."

 Fremantle's second novel, Sisters of Treason, explores the story of the younger sisters of Lady Jane Grey (Mary and Elizabeth) and her third Watch the Lady tells of Penelope Devereux (Penelope Blount, Countess of Devonshire) – sister of the doomed Earl of Essex (Robert Devereux) who was labelled by James I of England ‘a fair woman with a black soul.’
 These three books are marketed as "The Tudor trilogy".

-Her fourth novel, The Girl in the Glass Tower is about Lady Arbella Stuart, who was for a time the presumed heir to Elizabeth I of England.
+Fremantle's fourth novel, The Girl in the Glass Tower is about Lady Arbella Stuart, who was for a time the presumed heir to Elizabeth I of England.
 Her fifth novel, a Jacobean psychological thriller, The Poison Bed, was published in 2018.
 Her sixth novel, The Honey and the Sting is a domestic thriller about three sisters trying to outrun the danger from a family secret.
 Her work has been translated into ten languages.

 Fremantle is a committee member of the Historical Writers' Association and was co-founder of their online magazine Historia.
-She has had work published in various other publications including Vanity Fair, The Sunday Times, The Wall Street Journal and the Financial Times and occasionally reviews fiction for the Sunday Express.
+She has had work published in various other publications, including Vanity Fair, The Sunday Times, The Wall Street Journal and the Financial Times and occasionally reviews fiction for the Sunday Express.
 Elizabeth Fremantle chaired the judging panel for the HWA Gold Crown 2018, an award for historical novel of the year.